 IH-PC lead.
 Serial lead RS232 9pin D female at the PC end, 6 pin RJ12 at the IH end.
 The version supplied with the IH2 is also the programming lead.
+This is normally 2 metres and this comes with a 12V power socket input so that the Intelligent Handset can be powered when away from the telescope.

 DOCKING STATION.
 This has the IH-PC lead built in with an additional power supply.
 This can be used when updating the programme in the IH2.
+It is designed to sit near the PC so you would then have a long lead to the drivebox.